-The aim of Literacy Support is to provide support to students who require additional assistance in their educational development.
+The aim of Literacy Support is to provide additional assistance to students in their educational development.
 Students may experience literacy difficulties for a variety of reasons.
-This class is for students who experience difficulties within their educational development through a learning difficulty or learning disability/impairment.
+This subject is for students who may experience barriers in their learning due to either an imputed learning difficulty or a diagnosed disability or impairment.

-The Literacy Support programme is designed to support the core curriculum areas across the School, whilst embedding a strong literacy focus together with an emphasis on organisation, research skills, communication skills and thinking skills.
-In addition, targeted students may be supported in core curriculum areas through the assistance of a Learning Support Teacher Aide.
+Literacy Support program is designed to run parallel to the core curriculum areas across the school, whilst embedding a strong literacy focus together with an emphasis on organisation, research skills, communication skills and thinking skills.
+In addition, some students will be supported in core curriculum areas by a Teacher Aide.